The following processes and procedures must be followed during the procurement of goods and services for the University.

-The supplier will invoice against a purchase order or contract once the good has been shipped or service has been provided.
-Below is the process for purchase order and vendor contract purchases.
+The vendor will invoice against a purchase order or blanket purchase order once the good has been shipped or service has been provided.
+Below is the payment process for purchase order and blanket purchase order.

 - Invoices for purchase orders are received by the Accounts Payable department.

-- AP looks for a three-way match between the Purchase Order, the invoice and the receipt.
-Once this has been verified, AP will process the supplier payment.
+- AP verifies a three-way match between the Purchase Order, the invoice and the receipt.
+Once this has been confirmed, AP will process the vendor payment.

-- Invoices for supplier contracts are submitted directly to the department for payment.
+- Invoices from the Vendor are submitted directly to the Department for payment.

-- The department is responsible for ensuring the good or service was delivered or performed, and invoice charges are correct.
+- The Department is responsible for ensuring the good or service was delivered or performed, and invoice charges are correct.

-- A voucher for payment is completed and submitted to AP for payment along with a copy of the invoice.
+- Fill out a generic voucher and submit it to Accounts Payables @ email@example.com for payment along with a copy of the invoice.

 - Email Purchasing @ WMU-Purchasing@wmich.edu when making "final" payment so Blanket Purchase Order can be closed.